kittiSama/diverse-discord-entertainment-bot/README.md

 \>emojify (text)
 This command will send what was in (text) as discord text emoji.

+NOTICE: All voice commands only work when the bot is running on my computer

 \>streamSongs (folder) (specific song)
 This command will either play a random song from (folder), or, if (specific song) is assigned,